 Definitions using intrapleural pressure (IPP) are more accurate than clinical definitions and the definition of "positive IPP throughout the respiratory cycle" was used in early animal experiments.
 However, in the awake subject, the IPP must be less than atmospheric pressure during part of the respiratory cycle if the pneumothorax is to continue to develop, as this will only occur if air continues to enter the pleural cavity.
-This led to the definition of an "expiratory tension pneumothorax."^{33 34} It is therefore important to consider that in any TPT (in an awake subject) there is a range from an IPP that is only just positive at end expiration to an IPP that is positive throughout the respiratory cycle.35
+This led to the definition of an "expiratory tension pneumothorax."^{33 34} It is therefore important to consider that in any TPT (in an awake subject) there is a range from an IPP that is only just positive at end expiratory cycle.35